 An independent inquiry into health of models in UK recommended that girls below the age of 16 should be banned from walking the ramp.
-According psychiatrist Samir Parikh "These kind of measures are essential to project a more healthy body image of women.
-While eating disorders have disastrous consequences for women of all age groups, it can damage the health of an adolescent or pre-adolescent by retarding their growth."
+Talking about this kind of inquiry, psychiatrist Samir Parikh says: "These kind of measures are essential to project a more healthy body image of women.
+While eating disorders have disastrous consequences for women of all age groups, it can severly damage the health of an adolescent or preadolescent by retarding their growth."

-Anorexia nervosa and bulimia nervosa can lead to severe nutritional deficiencies in young girls especially before puberty.
+Anorexia nervosa and bulimia nervosa can lead to severe nutritional deficiencies in young girls especially if it sets in before puberty.
 Bones are the first to get affected and 50% of anorexic girls end up developing osteoporosis.
-When young girls are supposed to be packing their bones with calcium and protein rich food, anorexic girls are actually losing bone mass.
+When young girls are supposed to be packing their bones with calcium and protein rich food, they are actually losing bone mass.
 Besides, they are also more prone to heart failure and hormonal changes which can lead to absence of menstruation resulting in infertility later on.

-Psychiatrists claim that girls as young as seven to eight years of age have been skipping meals to stay thin.
-"In very young girls it is hard to spot anorexia, as refusal to eat food is seen as a stubborn behaviour.
+Psychiatrists claim that girls as young as seven-eight years of age have been skipping meals to stay thin.
+"In very young girls it is hard to spot anorexia as refusal to eat food is seen as defiant behaviour.
 It's not until the disease progresses that parents and doctors are able to diagnose it.
 I have young girls who don't have any apparent weight problem asking to be put on a diet to lose weight," says Dr. Honey Khanna, dietician, Max Healthcare.
 Lack of "sports culture" in India has made the problem more acute.
 "If schools and parents push children to play sports, it would go a long way in fighting both obesity and eating disorders," adds Dr Sagar.